elttontullyo/sentiment_analysis_with_attention_mecanism/README.md

 #### Database

 The sentiment analysis model is trained on a labeled dataset containing text samples along with their corresponding sentiment labels.
 The dataset is preprocessed and tokenized to convert the text into numerical representations suitable for input to the model.

+The data we were used still has two main dimensions: tweets and labels.
+The tweets represent pure text collected from Twitter about ChatGPT, covering various topics and opinions shared by users.
+The labels associated with each tweet indicate the sentiment that the authors want to transmit in their messages, such as positive, negative, neutral.

+To access and explore the dataset, please follow this link: [ChatGPT-Tweets](https://www.kaggle.com/datasets/charunisa/chatgpt-sentiment-analysis).
+Please, Download and copie the dataset to databse dir.

 #### Model Architecture